joelmertanen/balcinfo/README.md

 ## Persist

 `Persist` pops the (already persisted ;) values from Redis and pushes them to your favorite internet store.
 The storage is configured in root level's `config.json`.
+See `config.sample.json`.

 ## Running